tuantle/tsf/README.md

 - Build recurrence neural network models with a few command options
 - Auto compile model for training
 - Save trained model as HDF5 binary format

+Disclaimer: Forecasting or making future prediction using recurrent neural network only work well with bounded and periodic or oscillating time series, and fail spectacularly with unbounded and chaotic time series.
+So dont use this to make stock price prediction. :)

 ----